 Mount Rigi day trip from Lucerne

-Highlights: Oldest mountain railway in Europe
+Highlights: Oldest mountain railway in Europe, thermal spa,

 Summary of activities available: Mineralbad & Spa Rigi Kaltbad, toboggan runs, hiking, paragliding, horse-drawn carriage rides, rope park, cross-country skiing, sledging, skiing, snowshoeing, snowboarding (not all activities available year round).